FallenDeity/SpotifyClone/README.md

 $ npm run build
 ```

-Internally calls for webpack to build the project.
+Internally calls for next to build the project.

 # Test